 Bacterial infection (urinary tract infection).

-Systemic diseases such as diabetes, Cushing’s disease and chronic kidney disease weaken the immune system, create diluted urine and overcome the immune defenses of the bladder.
+Systemic diseases such as diabetes, cardiology in dogs, Cushing’s disease, and chronic kidney disease weaken the immune system, create diluted urine and overcome the immune defenses of the bladder.

 Extra dogs can have deep leather folds around the urinary aperture, and this is an excellent place to start infection and then climb into the bladder.

 Neurological conditions, such as spinal injuries, may prevent bladder emptying properly.
 Bacteria thrive in stagnant urine.

 Joint problems can also lead to the holding urine, because it may be difficult for the dog to take the right position for urination.

 It is important to note that bladder infections are not contagious from one animal to another, and from dogs to people.
 Anatomical differences make bladder injuries less likely to occur in male dogs than females.
 In fact, when the male dog is infected with a bladder infection, there is usually another underlying cause, such as prostate inflammation in healthy males, or bladder stones.

 Bladder stones are solid rocks of minerals such as calcium, magnesium or phosphates that form in the urinary bladder.
 This is the second most common cause of cystitis in dogs and is often associated with a bacterial infection.
 Do not be confused with kidney stones (same stones, different place), which are more prevalent among people.
 Bladder stones form over time due to excess food minerals in the urine.
 Contributing factors include diet, heredity, pH of the urine, bladder infections and other effects that have not yet been identified.